x

 Applicants also score 5 points if they have completed the last 4 years of an approved Professional Year in Australia.
 A Professional Year is a structured professional development program which combines formal training with on-the-job experience.
 The professional year must have been an occupation nominated for them or a closely related occupation.

-Professional year Points
+Professional years Points

-Completed a professional year in Australia in the last 4 years 5
+Completed a professional year in Australia in the last 4 years5

 Nomination and sponsorship (Subclass 190 and Subclass 489 only)